rm511130/Physna_Training/README.md

    <kbd>![Scan Match](./images/scan_match_v2.gif)</kbd>

-The animation above culminates by showing a comparison between two models that were _**scan matched**_ with clear shape and volumetric similarities as well as clear deep geometric differences.
+The animation above culminates by showing a comparison between two models that were _**scan matched**_ due to their shape and volumetric similarities.
+The comparison also shows clear deep geometric differences once we get closer to the surface of the two models.

 8. Please update the [progress tracker spreadsheet](https://docs.google.com/spreadsheets/d/1T5CmKvyP4t7ObUd8ZPnEy5oAN1HH5GKwL_TspGm4vK4/edit?usp=sharing) with an "x" in the row and column that corresponds to your Workshop Task 2.